Clare Market Review

 The Clare Market Review (CMR) is a journal published by the Students' Union of the London School of Economics (LSE).
 It was established in 1905 and is the oldest student-run journal in the UK.

 History

 Origin

 From 1905 to 1973, the review provided LSE students with an opportunity to voice their opinions free from the constraints and circumscriptions of university academia.
 In the summer term of 1972, editor John Stathatos summarized its objectives as follows:

-"Its format and content changes to reflect the attitudes of its editors and the vicissitudes of the students’ union which publishes it...
-Clare Market’s strength has derived from its lack of insularity and determined freedom of control from both its publishers and the school which stands behind it."

-However, financial difficulty and general decline in interest led to a publishing hiatus from 1973 to 2008.
+However, financial difficulty and a general decline in interest led to a publishing hiatus from 1973 to 2008.
 In the Michaelmas term of 1973, the then editor said:

-"Clare Market Review disappeared into the darkness of the Students’ Union for one session; and it's only now struggling with the pangs of rebirth.
-Like any student publication it is hopelessly understaffed - this is a plea for its existence."

 Throughout its existence, the CMR has varied enormously in content and tone, sometimes covering a very wide spectrum of subject matter, from literary reviews to analysis of the world's financial markets, and at other times focusing solely on poetry and the arts.
 Alongside variations in the subject matter, it would appear that the early days of the publication also saw variations in legibility.
 A 1907 edition of The Economic Journal was pithy in its appraisal:

-"It is not easy to find room for improvement in the Clare Market Review, and all may not concur in our wish that the chronicle and reviews were as legible as they are readable, that the character of multum in parvo, which distinguishes the style, had not been made so literally true by the use of type which requires the "microscopic eye" denied to man."